ibm-cloud-docs/direct-link/overview.md

  * **IBM Cloud Direct Link Connect** allows customers to utiliize a connection through our Carrier partners who own and operate a facility-based network.
 A Connect provider is a network service provider (NSP) that is already connected to the IBM Cloud network, using multi-tenant, high capacity links (also known as a _network-to-network interface_, or NNI).
 Customers typically can purchase a virtual circuit at this provider, bringing connectivity at a reduced cost, because the physical connectivity from {{site.data.keyword.BluSoftlayer_notm}} to the Connect provider is in place already, shared among other customers.

- * **IBM Cloud Direct Link Dedicated** allows customers to terminate a Single-tenant fiber-based cross-connect into the IBM Cloud network.
-This offering can be leveraged by customers with Colocation adjacent to IBM Cloud PoPs and Data Centers; as well as Network Service Providers delivering circuits to Customer premises or other Data Centers.
+ * **IBM Cloud Direct Link Dedicated** allows customers to terminate a single-tenant, fiber-based cross-connect into the IBM Cloud network.
+This offering can be utilized by customers with co-location premises that are adjacent to IBM Cloud PoPs and data centers; as well as network service providers that deliver circuits to customer premises or other data centers.

  * **IBM Cloud Direct Link Dedicated Hosting** provides connectivity similar to IBM Cloud Direct Link Dedicated, but the connection point is adjacent to a {{site.data.keyword.BluSoftlayer_notm}} data center, which improves latency for higher-performance use cases.
 IBM Cloud offers a variety of customizable co-location services with this solution.